 There are some important nuances you need to know:

 - If you add a Virtual controller mapping, reWASD needs to hide the physical gamepad from the system, and create an emulated one instead.
 If you don’t hide the physical gamepad, the mappings may interfere and cause unpredictable consequences.
-You can choose whether to hide or not to hide in Preferences — General.

 - If you decide to keep the physical controller and remap only some buttons to Virtual controller, reWASD will need to emulate the controller anyway.
 The buttons you’ve unmapped and added Virtual controller mappings to will reproduce from the emulated controller, while all the controls that you didn’t change will work as the physical controller.
 This may be a problem for games that focus on a single input device (Mortal Kombat series) or assign the input device to a certain player (FIFA series), so it’s better to Hide physical gamepad and use Virtual controller only.

 - You can use any controller with Remote Play if you choose to emulate DualShock 4.